Minnesota GOP delegation all on board with call to overturn presidential election

 Minnesota's Republicans in Congress on Friday got firmly behind a Texas lawsuit that sought to subvert the results of the presidential election but which was tossed out by the U.S. Supreme Court by the end of the day.

-Even before the Supreme Court's late-Friday dismissal, the lawsuit's chances were seen as very small, and some prominent Republican and conservative voices have decried ongoing efforts by President Donald Trump and allies to overturn an election that Trump clearly lost.
+Even before the Supreme Court's late-Friday dismissal the lawsuit's chances were seen as very small, and some prominent Republican and conservative voices are decrying ongoing efforts by President Donald Trump and allies to overturn an election that the Republican clearly lost.

-But many in the GOP, including Minnesota's most prominent Republican officeholders, spoke out for the legal maneuvers on behalf of Trump.
+But many in the GOP, including Minnesota's most prominent Republican officeholders, got behind the legal maneuvers on behalf of Trump.

 "Election laws across several states were amended or suspended in the closing months of the 2020 election by acts of state officials and courts, not state legislatures," Hagedorn said in a statement Friday.
-"I joined 125 of my colleagues and signed onto the amicus brief because I believe the Supreme Court should consider the Texas case on constitutional grounds to ensure that all U.S. citizens are treated fairly and the election was conducted in accordance with state laws."
+He urged the high court to consider the case "to ensure that all U.S. citizens are treated fairly and the election was conducted in accordance with state laws."

 The original brief Emmer signed Thursday had 106 House Republican signatures before an additional group joined on Friday.
 Stauber explained in a post on Twitter Friday that his name had not yet appeared on the list of signers because of a "clerical error in the filing" but added that it would be fixed soon.